-Stage 1: Application on Musical Chairs
+Stage 1: Application

-Complete the online portfolio on Musical Chairs by 16th February 2025.
+Complete the online portfolio and monitoring form on Musical Chairs by Thursday 3rd July 2025.
 No applications will be accepted after the stated closing date.
 NB.
-Portfolios are for admin purposes only, and will not be shared with the panel.

-To finalise your application, you will be required to complete our online Diversity Monitoring Form, which is available via a link on Musical Chairs.
-This provides us with important information to support our Diversity & Inclusion strategy.
+The monitoring form which you complete is completely anonymous and provides us with important data to support our Diversity & Inclusion strategy.

-Stage 2: First Round Audition - Digital Submission
+Stage 2: First Round Audition (Digital Submission)

-You will receive the full audition repertoire on 17th February 2025.
-The first round will be a 3-5-minute digital recording, comprising of concerto - Haydn D major exposition (b.
-29 to 77) or Haydn C major exposition + development (b.
-22 to 89) - plus excerpts, which you will be required to upload to Musical Chairs by Monday 17th March 2025.
+You will receive the audition repertoire on Friday 4th July 2025.
+The first round will be a 3-5-minute digital recording, comprising of an own choice classical concerto exposition, plus excerpts, which you will be required to upload to Musical Chairs by Monday 4th August 2025.